rileyhales/river-route/README.md

 ### Limitations

-1. You may not write to disc more frequently than the runoff interval.
-2. You must route each interval of runoff data at least 1 time before the next interval of runoff data.
+1. You must route each interval of runoff data at least 1 time before the next interval of runoff data.
 You should resample the runoff data to larger or smaller time intervals using your own methods before routing.
-3. You cannot run the routing calculations for longer than runoff data are available.
+2. You cannot run the routing calculations for longer than runoff data are available.
 If the runoff data cover 10 days, the routing computations will only last 10 days.
 Routing longer can be accomplished by padding the runoff data with zero values for more time steps.